-One of the best things about being single and having many friends, is that I’m always the designated “kaladkarin friend” – the person you can ask any time, any day, to join a trip to anywhere and they’ll be like: “Let’s go!”
+One of the best things about being single and having many friends.
+I’m always the designated “kaladkarin friend”.
+The person you can ask any time, any day, to join a trip.
+To anywhere and they’ll be like: “Let’s go!”
 On this blog I will be sharing with you my travel tips to Fortune Island.

-This is how I found myself in Fortune Island one weekend, tagging along a whole team of people I had just met on the day, who easily became my friends afterwards.
-A couple things I must note before I start dishing out the details of this trip are:
+This is how I found myself in Fortune Island one weekend.
+I taged along a whole team of people I had just met on that day.
+They became my friends afterwards.
+A couple of things I must note before I start dishing out the details of this trip are:

-- I’m the joiner here, meaning I didn’t organize the escapade; so the extent of my knowledge regarding to the finances and logistics are limited to the average cost and the average mode of transportation.
+- I’m the joiner here, meaning I didn’t organize the escapade.
+So the extent of my knowledge regarding finances and logistics.
+I am limited to the average cost and the average mode of transportation.

 - The more the merrier – the more people you are, the less expensive it was!

-To give you some background of the place, Fortune Island is situated a few kilometers off the coast of Batangas, near Nasugbu.
-The island was scheduled to be renovated and commercialized by its owners, but due to the high cost of maintaining a resort with fresh water in the middle of the sea, the project was abandoned (for more information on that, please see here).
-The place now has sort of a haunted feeling on one side of the island, wherein an abandoned pool and the remnants of what-would-have-been resort buildings are left.
+To give you some background of the place, Fortune Island is situated a few kilometers off the coast of Batangas.
+It is near Nasugbu.
+The island was scheduled to be renovated and commercialized by its owners.
+But due to the high cost of maintaining a resort, the project was abandoned.
+For more information on that, please see here.
+The place now has sort of a haunted feeling.
+On one side of the island, there is remnants of what-would-have-been resort buildings are left.

-The main attraction of course now is the pseudo-Greek columns arranged a la Parthenon-style, set up on top of the cliffs on the left side of the beach, where you can take as many pictures as you want to your heart’s content.
+Now, the main attraction of course is the pseudo-Greek columns.
+It is arranged a la Parthenon-style, set up on top of the cliffs on the left side of the beach.
+You can take as many pictures as you want to your heart’s content.

 I do believe that there are various options you can do in Fortune Island.
-It is depending on how many people you have on your group and how convenient you want your travel fluidity to be.
+It is depending on how many people you have on your group.
+How convenient you want your travel fluidity to be.
 On this post though, I’ll be providing details on the transportation for 10pax, with a rented van:

-- Rent a van: Super-convenient, more convenient than taking a bus, mostly because if you are 10 people and you all just want to be together, then why not?
+- Rent a van: The van is super-convenient, more convenient than taking a bus.
+Mostly because if you are 10 people and you all just want to be together, then why not?
 Also, you won’t have to stick to the bus line’s schedule and it’s just easier all-around.

-- Cost: PHP5,000.00 – whole-day rent, but the prices might fluctuate if you “know” the person (you know how it is with us Filipinos).
+- Cost: PHP5,000.00 – is already for the whole-day rent.
+But the prices might fluctuate if you “know” the person (you know how it is with us Filipinos).
 That amount divided by 10pax in total basically puts our fare at PHP500.00 each.

-- Get to Wawa Port, Nasugbu: From wherever in Manila you are, it will only take 2.5 hours if there isn’t any traffic.
+- Get to Wawa Port, Nasugbu.
+From wherever in Manila you are, it will only take 2.5 hours if there isn’t any traffic.
 Pro-tip: Leave at around 3:00am or 4:00am to avoid all that.
-If you’re a tad bit late, and manage to get caught in the rush hour, expect your ride to be 4 hours long.
+If you’re a tad bit late manage to get caught in the rush hour.
+You can expect your ride to be 4 hours long.

 - Rent a boat: You will need to take a 45-minute Bangka ride to get to the actual island.
-Depending on the time of day and the season you get there, the waters will mostly be calm in the morning, getting a little bit rougher in the afternoon.
-But really, it’s a little wavy and it’s kind of “open-sea”, so the people at the front of your Bangka is gonna get wet!
+Depending on the time of day and the season you get there, the waters will mostly be calm.
+In the morning, getting a little bit rougher in the afternoon.
+But really, it’s a little wavy and it’s kind of “open-sea”.
+So the people at the front of your Bangka are gonna get wet!

 - Cost: PHP4,000.00 – that’s the normal range for a group of 10pax, but it just depends if you make friends.
 You might get them to lower it to PHP3,500.00 if you’re lucky.